roperes98/roperes98/README.md

 I am passionate about constantly learning and staying up-to-date with the latest developments in the industry, and I am always looking for new opportunities to grow and improve as a developer.
 In addition to my technical skills, I am a strong team player and communicator, with the ability to work well with others to solve complex problems and deliver successful projects.

+"The more that you read, the more things you will know.
+The more that you learn, the more places you'll go." - Dr. Seuss

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=00875f&height=120&section=footer"/>